Discuss, develop, partner, launch

 More about partnering

-To deliver a product or service to market, which uses the standardised API endpoints of an API Provider, you’ll need to enter into an agreement with them.
-Before an API Provider can enter into an agreement with you, it will need to undertake its own due diligence, including Know Your Client (KYC), Anti Money Laundering (AML) checks and risk management assessments.
-Both parties will then need to agree the terms on which the APIs will be accessed and used.
+To deliver a new or enhanced consumer product or service to market using the functionality enabled by our standardised APIs, Third Parties will need to enter into a bilateral agreement with an API Provider.
+However, before an API Provider can enter into this agreement with Third Parties, they will need to undertake their own due diligence.
+This includes Know Your Client (KYC), Anti Money Laundering (AML) checks and risk management assessments.
+Both parties will then need to agree on the terms with which the standardised APIs offered by the API Provider can be accessed and used by Third Parties.

-To facilitate API Standards Users entering into partnerships, the API Centre has developed an optional template bilateral agreement that can be used.
-The template includes drafting options for key commercial terms and general legal terms.
-Some of these terms may not be suitable for all arrangements and parties can tailor the template to meet their bilateral agreement requirements.
+To facilitate our API Standards Users entering into partnerships, we’ve developed an optional bilateral agreement template that can be used by anyone.
+The template includes drafting options for key commercial terms and also general legal terms.
+Some of these terms may not be suitable for all arrangements, but parties can choose to tailor the template to meet their organisation’s own internal bilateral agreement requirements.

 In this section